kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda8-worker.md

 #### Parameter context { #parameter-context }

-You can embed the job context as a method argument.
+You can inject the job context as a method argument.
-Job Context has task, worker and process metadata available for the current task being executed.
+`JobContext` contains metadata of the current job, worker, and process.

 ===! ":fontawesome-brands-java: `Java`"